Yeldaai/chat-plugin/README.md

   shouldBeOpened: true | false, // open the chat window by default on loading the page if set to true
   parentContainerId: "chat_frame",
   canBeClosed: true | false,
-});
+  isDemo: true | false, // Only useful if the webchat is on a demo page });
 ```